What is Sciatica?

 Sciatica is a medical condition in which the nerve root in the lower back is being irritated or inflamed, resulting in pain that extends down one or both leg.
 The pain typically worsens after periods of sitting or standing and sometimes when trying to sleep.

 The medical term for sciatica is lumbar radiculopathy.
 Sciatica may also be referred to as a pinched nerve or compressed nerve pain.

-How Do I Know if I Have Sciatica?
+How Do I Know if I Have Sciatica in Nixa?

 Although sciatic pain likely occurs in the buttocks, leg, and/or foot, it usually originates in the low back.
 It typically involves the discs between the vertebra (spinal bones), but can result from a spasm of the Piriformis muscle in the buttocks, which stretches over the sciatic nerve.